Notice the Dangers of Alcohol Before it’s Too Late

-- Excessive drinking is 8 or more drinks in a week for women and 15 or more drinks in a week for men.
+- Excessive drinking: 8 or more drinks in a week for women; 15 or more drinks in a week for men.

-- Binge drinking is 4 or more drinks in a single occasion for women and 5 or more drinks in a single occasion for men.
+- Binge drinking: 4 or more drinks in a single session for women; 5 or more drinks in a single session for men.

 5 Signs Alcohol is Killing You

-It is mind boggling just how destructive alcohol is to the brain and body.
-The signs alcohol is killing you may creep up slowly, with a symptom here or there, or hit you all at once with a liver that has ceased to function, as in late stage alcoholism.
+It is mind boggling just how hard alcohol is on the brain and body.
+The signs alcohol is killing you may creep up slowly, with a symptom here or there.
+Or it may hit you all at once with a liver that has ceased to function, as in late stage alcoholism.
 Here are 5 signs that alcohol is killing you:

 - Cardiac symptoms.
-Long-term heavy drinking takes a heavy toll on the heart.
-Signs of serious cardiac issues that could result in death include atrial fibrillation and ventricular tachycardia, two signs that you are experiencing heart arrhythmia, another term for abnormal heart rate.
-Alcohol can also lead to a heart condition called alcoholic cardiomyopathy, which is when the heart muscle weakens and cannot pump enough blood to the organs.
+Long-term heavy drinking takes a toll on the heart.
+A sign of a serious cardiac issue that could result in death is heart arrhythmia, another term for abnormal heart rate.
+Alcohol can also cause alcoholic cardiomyopathy.
+This is when the heart muscle weakens and cannot pump enough blood to the organs.
 This can result in organ damage or heart failure.

 - Gastrointestinal problems.
-Alcoholism can cause excess acid, such as acid reflux, in the stomach that can lead to gastritis.
-It also causes irritation and inflammation of the stomach lining, which can cause ulcers and internal bleeding.
+Heavy drinking can cause excess stomach acid, such as acid reflux that can lead to gastritis.
+It also causes problems in the stomach lining, such as ulcers and bleeding.
 The loss of blood can lead to anemia, causing extreme fatigue.
-Excessive drinking can also lead to stomach pain that may indicate chronic cholecystitis, a gallbladder condition.

 - Liver disease.
-Alcohol is incredibly toxic to the liver.
-The problem with liver disease is that the signs of it may not be detected until later stages, such as when cirrhosis occurs.
-At that point the eyes will appear yellow, one loses their appetite so there will be sudden weight loss, as well as intense itching, weakness and fatigue, and easy bruising.
-Cirrhosis of the liver, which often begins as fatty liver disease, is a fatal condition unless a liver transplant is successful.
+Alcohol is highly toxic to the liver.
+The problem with liver disease is that the signs of it may not be noticed until later stages.
+This happens with cirrhosis.
+It often begins as fatty liver disease.
+It is a fatal condition unless a liver transplant succeeds.

-In addition to these physical consequences of alcoholism, life-altering impairment can be caused in many other ways as well.
-Legal problems due to DUIs, loss of a job, divorce, custody battles, and financial problems are other signs that alcohol can kill you or is causing devastating problems in one’s life.
+In addition to these health effects of alcoholism, other very bad consequences can be caused in other ways.
+These include legal problems due to DUIs, loss of a job, divorce, custody battles, and money problems.

 Detox and Withdrawal